stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/dumbcartoon.png">

+## What’s a smart question?
+Asking a smart question requires careful consideration of the problem and a clear understanding of the information needed to find a solution.
+It's not just about gathering information, but also about approaching problems thoughtfully and strategically, fostering trust and collaboration among all parties involved, and contributing to a positive and productive problem-solving process.

 ### conduct thorough research before seeking any kind of assistance.

 As a software developer, we might encounter difficulties while navigating the complex software development landscape.
 Seeking technical assistance is an essential part of our journey, and we can make the process more effective by following specific guidelines outlined in "How to Ask Questions the Smart Way" by Eric Raymond.
 This essay will explore the importance of asking smart questions, evaluate the chosen questions against established precepts, analyze the responses in terms of smartness, and share insights gained from this experience.